gambitpolizei-ga/Sole-Stash/README.md

 * Heroku

 ## Getting Started
-Sole Stash is a sneaker collection tracker where a user can add sneakers they have acquired into a table that lists them.
+Sole Stash is a sneaker collection tracker where logged-in users can add their sneakers into a table that lists them.
 Users can add sneakers using the ADD SNEAKERS tab which redirects them to a page to provide relevant information including the name, brand, size, date acquired, notes, and a picture, which is required.
 After clicking the ADD SNEAKERS button, the sneakers then appear on the redirected COLLECTION home page with the corresponding details.
-In the DETAILS page, the user can update or delete the sneaker and add comments, upon which the user will be redirected back to the COLLECTION page with the changes made.
+In the DETAILS tab, users can update or delete the sneaker and add comments, which when added will redirect back to the COLLECTION page with the changes made.

 https://sole-stash.herokuapp.com